sbt/sbt/CONTRIBUTING.md

 1. When developing sbt itself, run `compile` when checking compilation only.

-2. To use your modified version of sbt in a project locally, run `publish-local`.
+2. To use your modified version of sbt in a project locally, run `publishLocal`.

-3. After each `publish-local`, clean the `~/.sbt/boot/` directory.
+3. After each `publishLocal`, clean the `~/.sbt/boot/` directory.
 Alternatively, if sbt is running and the launcher hasn't changed, run `reboot full` to have sbt do this for you.

 4. If a project has `project/build.properties` defined, either delete the file or change `sbt.version` to `0.13.1-SNAPSHOT`.